emma-33/holbertonschool-shell/init_files_variables_and_expansions/README.md

-Script 11 :converts a number from base 2 to base 10 Script 12 :prints all possible combinations of two letters, except oo Script 13 :prints a number with two decimal places
+Script 11 :converts a number from base 2 to base 10 Script 12 :prints all possible combinations of two letters, except oo Script 13 :prints a number with two decimal places Script 14 :converts a number from base 10 to base 16